shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Look at reference nodes for interstitials https://stackoverflow.com/questions/36388900/add-skreferencenode-programmatically
+- Pickups and level end postamble
 - Redo game and level state machines.
-- Pickups and level end postamble
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.

 ## Next Tasks